tbhb/typing-graph/docs/explanation/architecture.md

 # Architecture overview

-This page explains the high-level architecture of typing-graph, how its components work together, and the design decisions behind them.
+This page explains the high-level architecture of typing-graph, how its components work together, and the reasoning behind the design decisions.
+Understanding the architecture helps you work effectively with the library and appreciate why certain choices were made.

+## Why typing-graph exists

+Python's `typing` module provides rich type annotation capabilities, but working with these annotations programmatically is surprisingly difficult.
+The standard library offers `get_origin()`, `get_args()`, and `get_type_hints()`, but these low-level primitives leave significant work for library authors:

+- Handling the many edge cases across Python versions
+- Traversing nested types recursively
+- Extracting metadata from `Annotated` wrappers
+- Managing forward reference resolution
+- Dealing with the subtle differences between `typing.Union` and `types.UnionType`

+typing-graph addresses these challenges by providing a unified, graph-based representation of type annotations.
+Rather than working with raw type objects and their quirks, you work with a consistent node hierarchy that handles the complexity internally.

 ## Core concepts